trailblazer/trailblazer.github.io/gems/operation/2.0/contract.md

 {{  "contract_test.rb:overv-reform" | tsnippet }}

-Using contracts consists of two steps.
+Using contracts consists of four steps.

-* Defining the contract class(es) used in the operation.
+* [Defining the contract](#contract-definition) class(es) used in the operation.
-* Plugging creation and validation into  the operation's pipetree.
+* [Plugging](#pipetree) creation and validation into the operation's pipetree.
+* [Run the validation](#validation), and if successful, write the sane data to the model(s).
+This will usually be done in the `Persist` step.
+* After the operation has been run, [interpret the result](#result-object).
+For instance, a controller calling an operation will render a erroring form for invalid input.

+Here's how the result would look like after running the `Create` operation with invalid data.

+{{  "contract_test.rb:result" | tsnippet }}

 ## Contract Definition